Catherine Wellesley, Duchess of Wellington: Marriage to Arthur Wellesley

 Though she regained something of her former health, the two did not get on well together.
-Wellesley was a man of action as well as frugal and reserved with a sharp wit; Kitty was protective and possessive.
+Wellesley was a man of action, as well as frugal and reserved, with a sharp wit; Pakenham was protective and possessive.
 With little in common, Wellesley could not help but give the impression that he found her poor company and although they had two sons, Arthur, in 1807, and Charles, in 1808, they lived apart for most of the time and occupied separate rooms in the house when they were together.
-Her brother, Edward "Ned" Pakenham, served under Wellesley throughout the Peninsular War and Wellesley's regard for him helped to smooth his relations with Kitty, until Ned Pakenham's death at the Battle of New Orleans in 1815.
+Her brother, Edward "Ned" Pakenham, served under Wellesley throughout the Peninsular War and Wellesley's regard for him helped to smooth his relations with Pakenham, until Ned's death at the Battle of New Orleans in 1815.

 Wellesley remained in Portugal and Spain during the entire Peninsular War, not returning to England until 1814.
-Kitty aged quickly, becoming short-sighted, causing her to squint when talking.
+Pakenham aged quickly and became short-sighted, causing her to squint when talking.
 Wellesley found her vain and vacuous.
 It appears that she indeed loved him, but contented herself by doting on her sons and four adopted children.
 Wellesley confided to his closest female friend, Harriet Arbuthnot, that he had "repeatedly tried to live in a friendly manner with her ... but it was impossible ... & it drove him to seek that comfort & happiness abroad that was denied him at home".
-Harriet, the nature of whose own relations with Wellesley remains a subject of speculation, had a rather low opinion of Kitty—"she is such a fool"—but disputed Wellesley's claim that she cared nothing for his happiness; in a rare moment of sympathy, she wrote that Kitty wanted above all to make her husband happy, but had no idea how to do it.
+Harriet, the nature of whose own relations with Wellesley remains a subject of speculation, had a rather low opinion of Pakenham—"she is such a fool"—but disputed Wellesley's claim that she cared nothing for his happiness; in a rare moment of sympathy, she wrote that Pakenham wanted above all to make her husband happy, but had no idea how to do it.

 Duchess of Wellington

 She became the Duchess of Wellington on Wellesley's creation as the Duke of Wellington on 3 May 1814 and eventually joined him in France when he was appointed Ambassador after Napoleon's exile to Elba.
 Lady Elizabeth Yorke commented that "her appearance, unfortunately, does not correspond with one's notion of an ambassadress or the wife of a hero, but she succeeds uncommonly well in her part".

 Maria Edgeworth, however, found her "delightful" and "amiable" and commented that:

-Germaine de Staël described Kitty as "adorable".
+Germaine de Staël described Pakenham as "adorable".